The Relationship Between Blood Sugar and Blurry Vision

 Eye Fatigue

-Aside from blurry vision, low blood sugar can cause some vision problems, including eye fatigue.
+Low blood sugar can cause some vision problems, including eye fatigue, in addition to blurry vision.
 These problems are usually related to the body’s inability to metabolize glucose properly.

 When blood sugar levels drop, the body starts to break down glycogen for energy.
 This process releases toxins that can damage the retina and other parts of the eye.